HimeshKohad/Codeforces-Solutions/README.md

 ## Contributing

 Contributions, corrections, and suggestions are welcome!
 If you find a more efficient solution or a mistake, feel free to open an issue or pull request.

+## Credits

+I would like to acknowledge [Strivers CP Sheet](https://takeuforward.org/interview-experience/strivers-cp-sheet/) for its comprehensive collection of problems and resources, which I use extensively for selecting and solving problems on Codeforces.